GrindLabs/spider-cluster-template/README.md

-# spider-cluster-template
+# Spider Cluster Template
-The base template for Scrapy projects.
+The base template for Scrapy projects, containing the initial setup and files.